dao-duc-tung/llm-scratch/readme.md

 Our goal is to train a model with < 1B params using GPT-2 architecture.
 The [Chinchilla/Hoffman scaling laws](https://arxiv.org/abs/2203.15556) suggests that **20 tokens per param** are needed to achieve a notable performance.

 If we use the original FineWeb dataset with 10e9 tokens for ~15e6 rows, our model should have 0.5e9 params.
-However, we are using only 10k rows as the sample dataset, our model should have 0.3e6 params.
+However, if we use only 10e3 rows as the sample dataset, our model should have 0.3e6 params.
+If we use 100e3 rows, our model should have 3e6 params.

 ### 4.2.
 How to compute the number of params for GPT-2?